neneone/SnapeBot-Documentation/settings.md

 |password|string|The password for the database connection|''|false|
 |tableName|string|The table's name to create and/or to use|snapeBot|false|

-_Note: I recommend to pay attention when passing database settings to SnapeBot 'cause you probably want to change also settings that have a default value._
+_Note: I recommend to pay attention when passing database settings to SnapeBot because you probably want to change also settings that have a default value._

 [Next section](how_to_use.md)